kyb483/CS-5103-Course-Project/README.md

 2. Checking to see if a particular words occurrence  is accurate.
    Test 1 - word we check is "the" for occurrence  of 3 (True) Test 2 - word we check is "way" for occurrence  of 3 (False)
+3. Checking to see the Number of Lines in the String.
+   Test 1 - We check if the string has 6 lines (True) Test 2 - We check if the string has 10 lines (Flase)
+4. Checking to see the Character count for the String.
+   Test 1 - We check to see if the string has 521 characters (True) Test 2 - We check to see if the string has 1000 characters (False)